piotrek12101999/kmt-blog-server/README.md

 Run `docker-compose up -d` command.
 After successful ran of command prisma service should be running on **4466** port on localhost.
 (If you are using windows and localhost:4466 doesn't respond try to navigate to http://127.0.0.1:4466)

 #### Step 11:
-Generate .env file that should consist 3 variables:
+Generate .env file that should consists of 3 variables:
 * JWT_PASSWORD
 * PASSWORD_SALT
 * PRISMA_SECRET